PriyanshuPraneet/cineMarker/README.md

    ```

 # Usage 📖
-1. Trending Movies:
+1. Movies:
-  Browse the homepage to see the latest trending movies fetched from TMDB.
+  Browse the homepage to see the latest trending, popular and top rated movies fetched from TMDB.

-2. Add to Favorites:
+2. Add to WishList:
-  Click the "Add to Favorites" button to save movies for quick access later.
+  Click the "Add to WishList" button to save movies for quick access later.

-3. Watch Movies:
+3. Movie Details:
-   Click the "Watch" button on a movie card to stream it using VidSrc.
+   Click on the moviecard to see the details of the movie.

+4. Responsive Theme:
+   Change the theme of the website by toggling between lightmode and darkmode.